 |

-If you are a law student and want to study further, then an online MBA in Business and Law would be a great option.
-In an online MBA students get a flexible learning environment that helps students to enhance their skills and knowledge.
+If you are a law student and want to study further, then an MBA in Business and Law would be a great option.
+In an MBA students get a flexible learning environment that helps students to enhance their skills and knowledge.

-Syllabus for an online MBA in Business & Law |
+Syllabus for an MBA in Business & Law |

 |